Pain and Suffering

 The type of injury that you suffered forms the basis for assessing the likely severity and duration of the physical pain and mental suffering that you are claiming.
 If you have minor whiplash, then jurors would be unlikely to be persuaded that you had extensive pain and suffering.
 If, on the other hand, you fracture your spine and have multiple vertebrae fused together, a jury would likely be persuaded that you have gone through great pain and suffering and award you a very large amount of damages.
 In cases serious accident cases involving surgical repair and permanent disability, a pain and suffering award will frequently be in the millions of dollars.

 Length Of Recovery

-The length of your recovery also has a big effect on the amount of damages that you will receive.
-If your recovery will take (or has taken) 2 years, then you will be found to have experienced greater suffering and pain than if your recovery took just 3-6 months.
-In general, a longer length of recovery will increase your total award that you might expect to receive.
+The length of your recovery also has a big effect on the amount of pain and suffering award that you will receive.
+If your recovery will take (or has taken) 2 years, then you will be found to have experienced greater suffering and pain than if your recovery took only 3-6 months.
+As a general rule, a longer length of recovery would be expected to increase your total pain and suffering award.

 Damages To Vehicle

 In car and motorcycle accident cases, the amount of damage to your car, truck, or other vehicle may affect the amount of a pain and suffering award you can expect to receive.
 If your car has a slight dent in the rear from an accident, a jury is unlikely to be persuaded that you suffered a major injury and you can expect a small monetary award.
 If, on the other hand, your car was crushed and totaled in an accident, your lawyer would be able to establish through expert testimony that there was in fact a clear and unmistakable “mechanism of injury.”
 A jury would be persuaded that you were seriously injured in the accident and award you a large sum of money.